randstr/wireshark-lua-plugin/README.md

     $ make
     $ make docs

-To install the plugin to use with Wireshark you may need to use sudo or run as root.
-To run the tests you need to install the plugin first because the test suite uses the tshark binary:
+To run the tests:

+    $ make test

+To install the plugin on the system (may need to use sudo):

     $ make install
-    $ make test

 ## Loading Lua scripts